Is Your Brain Stunting Your Career Growth?

+Do you constantly worry about failure?
+If so, part of your brain function could actually be hurting your career growth.
 A recent NY Times article explains why painful professional failure can (surprisingly) help a person achieve greater career success.
 How?
 It liberates them from the powerful control a part of their brain has which is obsessed with avoiding failure.

 Dang, That Sneaky Anterior Insula!In the article, Dr. Richard Peterson, a psychiatrist explains, “There is a part of the brain called the anterior insula, and that is where we process losses,” he said.
 “It creates a physical sensation of pain, and it also creates a sensation of disgust.”
 In short, we are so afraid to lose and have the anterior insula kick in and wreak havoc on our happiness, we use blind, unfounded hope and optimism to delay the inevitable: failure.
 Similar to losing money at the track, we think doubling down will solve our problems, when most of the time it leads to more debt.

 Solution: Move On To Your Next “At-Bat”The best part of the article is a quote by Michael Dearing, a Harvard Business School grad whose own experience with severe career failure liberated him professionally.
 He says,“I thought I had one shot to be successful. . . .
 I had no idea that my career — or anybody’s career — is actually a multi-round process and that you have many, many at-bats.”